Creating and Running a Slim Project in ServBay

 11

-Then add these routes before $app->run();
+Then add the following routes before $app->run();

 :

-// ... initialization and '/' route ...
+// ...
+Earlier initialization and '/' route ...

 // ...
-MySQL routes if needed ...
+MySQL routes (if needed) ...

-use Illuminate\Database\Capsule\Manager as Capsule;
+use Illuminate\Database\Capsule\Manager as Capsule; // Ensure imported

 // Route to add a user